 NFX offers two electable versions of SMP functionality to allow Participants to choose how Orders and/or Quotes are handled in the event of a self-match situation in both the single-leg Order Book and Combination Order Book: 1.)
 Cancel Newest, and 2.)
 Cancel Oldest.

 The Self-Match Prevention parameter is configurable at both the Participant and User level.
-With the exception of Implied Orders, the functionality will prohibit matching between counterparties affiliated with the same Participant or User.
+The functionality will prohibit matching between counterparties affiliated with the same Participant or User.
 A Participant or User will not be able to match its Orders and/or Quotes against its own Orders and/or Quotes or Orders and/or Quotes submitted by another Participant or User affiliated with a common Futures Participant or Authorized Trader.
 Self-Match Prevention at the Participant level can be configured to override any setting at the User level.
 Authorized Traders of a Futures Participant may be grouped together under a unique MPID for purposes of Self-Match Prevention.

 The configuration for all two electable SMP versions applies in continuous matching Trading Sessions only (the Open Session).
 Therefore, two Orders submitted by the same Participant might match in an uncross (Pre-Open Session).
 Additionally, off-Exchange trade reports (Block Trades and EFRPs for Futures) are not subject to Self-Match Prevention functionality.